Location: 2600 East Bay Dr NE

 Local register, Religious institutions, Diversity: Native Americans

-Originally a Native American settlement, the area just north of Olympia was settled by Euro-Americans in 1848, when an Oblate Mission was established here in the very first years of Olympia’s birth.
-The mission of French-speaking Catholic priests was headed by Father Pascal Ricard, who established a church for Native American boys here.
+Originally a Native American settlement, the area just north of Olympia was settled by Europeans in 1848, when a French Oblate Mission was established here in the very first years of Olympia’s birth.
+The mission of the French-speaking Catholic priests was headed by Father Pascal Ricard, who established a church for Native American boys here.
 Members of the local Squaxin Tribe as well as neighboring Nisquallies, Puyallup and Snohomish also had an ongoing trading post here.

 After the dissolution of the mission, the property changed hands several times and was subdivided.
 During the depression of 1893 the property was foreclosed, and city fathers proposed turning the property into a park.
 Local citizens donated materials and labor to establish a wide range of entertaining activities here, including a chalet, a zoo, and a swimming pool.
 The park retains some of its original elements in the form of picnic shelters, a swing set, the beaches, and the popular gliders, as well as extensive walking trails.